wdporter/acim/text/4-the-illusions-of-the-ego/introduction.md

 #### commentary

 :::tip
+(1) Aside from the obvious reference to his own crucifixion, Jesus uses the term as a symbol for the ego thought system of suffering, sacrifice and death.
+While the ego’s journey is therefore useless and goes nowhere, the Holy Spirit’s journey for us leads away from the dream of death — symbolised by the cross — by awakening us.
+(Wapnick, AVI, p.140)

+:::tip
 (1,2,7–10) We are certainly *not* asked to take as our model what Christianity taught to be the sacrificial suffering of Jesus’s death.
 (Wapnick, CP, p.75)
 :::